cylc/cylc-doc/src/7-to-8/major-changes/python-2-3.rst

    This change will affect you if your workflows extend Cylc or Jinja2 with custom Python scripts.

-   This does not impact :term:`task` scripts, Cylc can still run Python 2 tasks if desired.
+   This does not impact :term:`task` scripts; Cylc can still run Python 2 tasks if desired.